What are fetal ultrasound measurements?

 How is microcephaly diagnosed?

-The fetal head circumference is measured during pregnancy and then compared to certain normal curves.
-Microcephaly is diagnosed when the head circumference falls below 2 standard deviations of the norm.
-Calculate the fetal head circumference here.
+The fetal head circumference is measured during pregnancy with a sonogram and then compared to certain normal curves.
+There are several ways to exactly define an abnormal fetal head measurement.
+Microcephaly is diagnosed when the head circumference falls below 2 or 3 or even more standard deviations of the norm.

 What causes microcephaly?